thenakliman/nirikshak/docs/features.rst

 #.
 Enable continous monitor system.
 #.
 Supporing multiple input and output mechnism.
 #.
 Collect all the one kind of jaanch and run them once to increase performance if possible.
 #.
 Add a framework to check that required input is provided for the worker.
+DONE